Chateux1/cypress-tests-for-interview/README.md

 ### Issues
 I am more used to writing e2e tests using C# and Selenium and Javascript acts a bit differently.
 Moreover Cypress itself seems to be a bit different compared to Protractor.
 It might be my limited knowledge of Javascript that led me to the following issues:
 - A value cannot be returned from a method for further use
-    - I found a workaround for storing a value with can be seen in use in both task 2 and task 3
+    - I found a workaround to use Cypres Aliases for storing a value which can be seen in use for both task 2 and task 3
-- I have more experience with POM and am used to it
+- I have more experience with POM and am more used to it
-    - In Cypress it is sometimes hard to implement a POM as separation between POM methods and assertions for tests is not possible
+    - In Cypress it is sometimes hard to implement a POM because separation between POM methods and assertions for tests sometimes is not possible
  ~~TODO write a different implementation of the scripts avoiding POM~~
 - Cypress does not natively support Iframes
     - I found a solution which uses custom Cypress Commands but it was not a stable one
-    - I found another solution with uses custom functions and this seems to be working consistently
+    - I found another solution which uses custom functions and this seems to be working consistently
 ### Task 2
 Some of the previously mentioned issues arose because of how the task is given.
 Following the task word by word allows to create a script that has no assertions which in my understanding is a bad test.
 In the original implementation i have added an assert of what was entered to the search field, but asserted the value to be not empty and for it to be a number which seems strange.
 Original solution can be launched with the following command:
 ```